Skip to main content

 Beat the competition by making them irrelevant

 What do companies like Cirque du Soleil, Northwest Airlines, Apple, IKEA and Swatch have in common?
-Well, at some point in their history, they played a part in redefining their industries, transforming the competitive playing field, and creating a new value chain that propelled them to become market leaders.
+Well, at some point in their history, they played a part in redefining their industries, transforming the business competition field, and creating a new value chain that propelled them to become market leaders.
+They leveraged competition in business to challenge existing norms, innovate, and disrupt the status quo.

-Whether you are a business owner or an employee looking to create new breakthroughs in your career, the concept of “Blue Ocean Strategy” is a powerful one to grasp.
-Based on a study of the strategic moves made by companies over more than 100 years and across 30 industries, the book Blue Ocean Strategy advocates that the only way to truly beat your competitors is not to fight them head-on, but to make them irrelevant.
+Whether you are a business owner or an employee looking to create new breakthroughs in your career, the concept of “Blue Ocean Strategy” has valuable insights to grasp.
+Based on a study of the strategic moves made by companies and business leaders for over more than 100 years and across 30 industries, the book Blue Ocean Strategy advocates that the only way to truly beat your direct competitors and win at the game of business is not to fight them head-on, but to make them irrelevant.

 How do you do that?
 By getting out of the “red ocean”, and developing/ executing a “blue ocean strategy”.
-This approach is all about identifying, creating and capturing new demand, hence creating uncontested market space for your business.
+This approach is all about identifying, creating and capturing new demand for your target market, hence creating uncontested market space for your business.
+This competitive strategy fosters business growth by encouraging innovation, differentiation, and the creation of value that attracts potential customers and drives competitive advantage and long-term success.

 Understanding the Strategy Canvas